oradcliffe/Teams_Policy_Update/README.md

 # Teams_Policy_Update
-Holding the script for the Teams Policy Update script
+This is the repo for the script for group based Teams Policy Updates

+This requires the modules AzureAD and SkypeOnlineConnector.

+For more information please see the following blog: